 Are you missing out on vital minerals?

-Many people in the UK are not getting the recommended amount of some vital minerals.
+Many people in the UK are not getting the recommended amount of some vital minerals, leading to symptoms including fatigue and lethargy, sometimes with long-term health risks.
 Consumption of iron, calcium and iodine is particularly low among females aged 11-18, and more than one in ten women in most age groups aren’t consuming enough of them according to evidence in the National Diet and Nutrition Survey.
 Males fare better, but a small percentage consume less than the lowest recommended amount of these three nutrients.
 Should you worry?
 We look at the evidence.

 Over 30 percent of the world’s population are anaemic, many due to iron deficiency, according to The World Health Organisation – who describe it as “the most common and widespread nutritional disorder in the world”.

 Iron is essential for making red blood cells, which carry oxygen around your body.
 If you don’t eat enough iron and develop iron-deficiency anaemia, it can increase your risk of illness and infection as well as heart and lung complications.
 The symptoms of iron-deficiency anaemia include tiredness, lack of energy or concentration and shortness of breath.

 Over half of 11-18 year old females and over a quarter of 19-64 year old females in the UK are eating below the recommended intake of iron, according to the National Diet and Nutrition Survey*.
 For some, this has lead to low iron stores and/or iron-deficiency anaemia (found in 9 percent of 11-18 year-old girls, 5 percent of adult women and 1 percent of older women).
 The problem is significantly less common among males in the same age range.
 “Iron is lost through bleeding, so those who are menstruating need more iron than those who aren’t”, says dietitian Catherine Rabess.